Alice Robinson: 2019 season

-On 27 August 2018, Robinson won the Audi Quattro Winter Games NZ FIS Australia New Zealand Cup (ANC) Giant Slalom.
-On 5 September 2018 she won the New Zealand Alpine National Championships for Super-G, as well as two Australia New Zealand Cup Super-G races, held at Mt Hutt.
+On 27 August 2018, Robinson won the Audi Quattro Winter Games NZ FIS Australia New Zealand Cup (ANC) Giant slalom.
+The following week on 5 September, she won the New Zealand Alpine National Championships for Super-G, as well as two Australia New Zealand Cup Super-G races, held at Mt Hutt.

 At the World Cup giant slalom on 2 February 2019 at Maribor, Slovenia, Robinson was in 25th place after the first run, becoming the first New Zealander to qualify for the second run (the top 30 racers qualify for a second run), but failed to finish.
-On 9 February, at aged 17, she won the European Cup Giant Slalom in Berchtesgaden, Germany, becoming the first New Zealand athlete to do so since Claudia Riegler in 2001.
+On 9 February, at aged 17, she won the European Cup giant slalom in Berchtesgaden, Germany, becoming the first New Zealand athlete to do so since Claudia Riegler in 2001.

 At the World Championships at Åre in Sweden in February, at age 17, she won the U21 category and was 17th in the giant slalom, having the fastest time in the second run.
 This was the best result for a New Zealand alpine ski racer since Claudia Riegler and Annelise Coberger.

 Less than a week later, at the Junior World Championships in Val di Fassa, Italy, Robinson won the giant slalom by more than a second, becoming the first New Zealander to win a gold medal in the 38-year history of the Junior World Championships.
-She also finished in 15th-place finish in the Super-G.
+She also finished in 15th-place finish in the super-G.

 At the World Cup giant slalom on 8 March in Spindleruv Mlyn, Czech Republic, Robinson was 16th in a 70-strong field earned fifteen World Cup points, the first in her career.
 On 2 March, at the European Cup finals super-G in Sella Nevea, Italy, she was the runner-up, 0.12 seconds back.

 Five days later, Robinson competed at the World Cup finals giant slalom held in Grandvalira Soldeu, Andorra.
 She earned a berth in the event with her victory at the Junior World Championships the month prior.
 At age 17, she made her first World Cup podium and finished second, 0.30 seconds behind Mikaela Shiffrin.
 It was the first World Cup podium for New Zealand in over sixteen years, since Riegler took third in slalom in December 2002.

 Robinson was named the Otago Junior Sportswoman of the Year at the 2019 Otago Sports Awards.
 Her coach, Tim Cafe, was also named the Otago Coach of the Year.

 On 24 June, it was announced that Robinson was splitting from Tim Cafe, who coached her for the previous eight years, citing a need for World Cup-level coaching.
 Chris Knight and Jeff Fergus formed the International Ski Racing Academy in 2018 and are now Robinson's full-time coaches.
 Knight and Fergus previously coached the United States women's team, which included four-time overall World Cup champion Lindsey Vonn.